 The school has two fully equipped workshop facilities catering to Junior and Senior Technology Wood classes.

-The department teaches traditional woodworking skills at all levels and uses the Bconstructive units of work at Year 11 and 12 as assessment for NCEA.
+The department teaches traditional woodworking skills at all levels and uses the BCATS units of work at Year 11, 12 and 13 as assessment for NCEA.

-Year 9 students are able to select Technology Wood as a half year option that is broken up into three practical projects with supporting theory work.
+Year 9 students can select Technology Wood as a half year option that is broken up into three practical projects with supporting theory work.
 The course introduces students to basic and fundamental woodworking skills and techniques.
 Students will learn how to use and maintain a variety of hand tools, how to plan and quality check work as well as health and safety issues.

-The Year 10 course is a full year option with students building upon their prior learning in a workshop setting.
-Students will complete practical tasks that cover a range of wood working joints Theory components of the course will introduce students to the properties of timber as well as the safe use of hand tools, and health and safety issues.
+The Year 10 course is a half year option with students building upon their prior learning in a workshop setting within two practical projects.
+Students will complete practical tasks that cover a range of wood working joints.
+Theory components of the course will introduce students to the properties of timber as well as the safe use of hand tools, and health and safety issues.
 Students will be introduced to the safe use and maintenance of limited portable power tools.

-The Year 11 Technology Wood course draws on prior learning as students undertake a range of Unit Standards delivered through the BCATS programme.
+The Year 11 Technology Joinery course draws on prior learning as students undertake a range of Unit Standards delivered through the BCATS programme.
 Students are introduced to fixed machinery and power tools.
 The practical project undertaken focuses on industry related processes, materials and settings.

-At year 13 there is the opportunity for students to study for the BCITO Level 3 National Certificate in Carpentry theory units of work.
-These are the first stages in an apprenticeship in carpentry and are taken in conjunction with the schools Gateway programme.
+There is the opportunity for students to study for the BCITO Level 3 National Certificate in Carpentry theory units of work.
+These are the first stages in an apprenticeship in carpentry and can be taken in conjunction with the schools Gateway programme.